 The Great Indian rhinoceros is about the same size as the African White Rhino.
 These two species are the largest among all extant Rhino species.
 Unlike the African White Rhino, Indian Rhinos have one horn over their snout.
 The Indian Rhinos have multiple skin folds which help in regulating the body temperature.

 The horn is made up of pure Keratin protein and is found in both males and females.
 Male one-horned Rhinos are larger and easily weigh over 2,000 kilograms (2 tonnes).
 Indian Rhinos live for an average of about 40 years in the wild.

 Best Place to see the Indian Rhinoceros

 The best place to see Indian Rhinoceros is the Kaziranga National Park in Assam.
 Spread across 430 square kilometers, Kaziranga National Park is home to over 2,500 Rhinos.
-More than two-thirds of the total Indian-Rhino population in the world finds home in Kaziranga.
+More than 2/3 of the total Indian Rhino population in the world finds a home in Kaziranga.

 The population on the rise

 The efforts to increase the Rhino population have seen significant success in the recent past.
 The population is on the rise in almost every National Park in India.
 There were 42 Rhinos reported in Dudhwa National Park of Uttar Pradesh.
 The population in Manas National Park of Assam has also crossed the 40-mark.
 The Jaldapara National Park in West Bengal hosts the second largest population.
 There were over 200 Rhinos reported in Jaldapara recently.
 Moreover, there are about 750 Rhinos present in the wild in Nepal.